ktkt9898/Exceptions/README.md

 Where <file_name> is the desired file to check.
 Note that the files must be in the same directory as this program.

 For example, an invalid file looks like:
-2 2 3
+4 5 3
 3 4

-Because the first two values must be integers but cannot exceed more than two.
+Because the first two values must be integers but cannot exceed more than two integers on the same line.
 If this file was called "testfile" and ran using:

 # java FormatChecker testfile